Tallow, County Waterford: Transport

 The town lies at the junction of the R627, R628 and R634 regional roads.

 Tallow Road railway station opened on 27 September 1872, located on the Waterford–Mallow railway line.
 It closed on 27 March 1967.
 It was served by the Cork to Rosslare boat train.

-As of 2023, Tallow is served primarily by two Local Link (formerly Déise Link) bus services.
-The 363 route links Tallow to Dungarvan via Lismore and Cappoquin, running fifteen times a day each way Monday to Saturday and eight times a day on Sundays and bank holidays.
-The 364 route links Tallow to Fermoy via Curraglass, Conna, Bridesbridge and Castlelyons, running three times a day each way Monday to Saturday.
+As of 2026, Tallow is served primarily by the 363 Local Link (formerly Déise Link) bus service.
+This links Tallow to Dungarvan via Lismore and Cappoquin.
+A number of these services go onward from Tallow towards Fermoy.
+The 363a service connects Tallow to Ballyduff.

 Less frequent services that require pre-booking link Tallow to Youghal.

 Education

 Scoil Mhuire, Tallow is a Catholic, mixed national (primary) school, formed in 1980 following the amalgamation of the town's older boys and girls primary schools.
 As of 2023, it had 149 pupils enrolled.
 The nearest secondary school is Blackwater Community School (BCS) in nearby Lismore.